 Back to Projects

 The bungalows sit almost below the houses, which have an undercroft area to walk beneath.
 The design of the houses is very inefficient, with an unheated garage space under the living room, and the undercroft below the kitchen.
 This made both main living rooms particularly cold.
-The houses are long and narrow with internal stair cases, and therefore
+The houses are deep and narrow with internal stair cases, and therefore

 The BBC visited the project and reported on Energiesprong.
 They also visited tenant Ken Bennett in his ‘new’ home.
 Ken: “It´s just like you are in a different

 Sophia van den Hoek